plank/contentable/README.md

 ⚠️ This package is currently in development and is not ready for production use. ⚠️

+This package allows for models to be built up dynamically by attaching `Content` to it.
+It's intended use is to allow for creating a module system that plays nicely with Laravel Nova (via Repeaters, or other block editing systems) to create user defined pages.

+Considerations have been made to keep this package compatible with other packages in the Plank ecosystem such as [Snapshots](https://github.com/plank/snapshots).
+It also has been architected to allow for explicit linking between modules and other entities within an application.

 ## Table of Contents

 - [Installation](#installation)